-A particularly strong study suggests a possible role for RORa in cancer development (Jetten 2009).
-"The ROR α gene spans a 730 kb genomic region that is located in the middle of the common fragile site FRA15A within chromosomal band 15q22.2....
-Common fragile sites are highly unstable genomic regions found in all individuals and are hotspots for deletions and other genetic alterations that may lead to altered expression and function of genes encoded within these regions.
-Common fragile sites have been implicated in several human diseases and are associated with a number of different cancer types Genomic instability within FRA15A might lead to changes in the expression of RORa and play a role in the development of certain cancers.
-This hypothesis is consistent with observations showing that ROR mRNA expression is often down-regulated in tumor cell lines and primary cancer samples ...
-Moreover, studies examining gene expression profiles in various cancers identified ROR α as a gene commonly down-regulated in several tumor types, particularly breast and lung cancer ...
-Analysis of the methylation status of a series of genes identified ROR α as one of methylationsilenced genes in gastric cancer cell lines (Yamashita et al. 2006)."
+A particularly strong study suggests a possible role for ROR α in cancer development; Jetten [2009].
+"The ROR α gene spans a 730 kb genomic region that is located in the middle of the common fragile site FRA15A within chromosomal band 15q22.2 Common fragile sites are highly unstable genomic regions found in all individuals and are hotspots for deletions and other genetic alterations that may lead to altered expression and function of genes encoded within these regions.
+Common fragile sites have been implicated in several human diseases and are associated with a number of different cancer types [Smith et al., 2006].
+Genomic instability within FRA15A might lead to changes in the expression of ROR α and play a role in the development of certain cancers.
+This hypothesis is consistent with observations showing that ROR α mRNA expression is often down-regulated in tumor cell lines and primary cancer samples....
+Moreover, studies examining gene expression profiles in various cancers identified ROR α as a gene commonly down-regulated in several tumor types, particularly breast and lung cancer...Analysis of the methylation status of a series of genes identified ROR α as one of methylation-silenced genes in gastric cancer cell lines [Yamashita et al., 2006]".

-The latter is in agreement with the concept that reduced expression of ROR α expression positively correlates with tumor formation.
-A major factor for such dramatic alterations appears to be the mis-regulation due to hypo-methylation of DNA (Hansen et al. (2011)).
+The latter is in agreement with the concept that reduced expression of RORα expression positively correlates with tumor formation.
+A major factor for such dramatic alterations appears to be the mis-regulation due to hypo-methylation of DNA; Hansen et al. [2011].

-Fig. 61.10 Genomic and epigenomic fractal iteration derailed (From minutes 30:00 of YouTube "Is IT Ready for the Dreaded DNA Data Deluge"?).
-Further explanation is in the video Pellionisz (2008b) at 30:00 min and in the text below
+Fig. 10.
+Genomic and epigenomic fractal iteration derailed.
+(From minutes 30:00 of YouTube "Is IT Ready for the Dreaded DNA Data Deluge"?)
+Further explanation is in the video Pellionisz [2008b] at 30:00 minutes and in the text below.

-In terms of the fractal iterative recursion of multigenic vectors through matrices, the tentative diagram below illustrates the concept exposed for general audience (Pellionisz 2008b, at minute 30:00).
-In Eigenstates, perused master switches are methylated (in the diagram of Fig. 61.10 shown by white "cookie") and DNA-enhancer and suppressor vectors force fractal recursive iteration into next stage of hierarchy.
-In the diagram, an erroneous methylation (shown by yellow "cookie") would result in perusing a master switch in an uncontrolled manner - thus, the fractal growth of the neuron would degenerate into a proliferation, instead of stopping at the full grown state of the cell.
+In terms of the fractal iterative recursion of multi-genic vectors through matrices, the tentative diagram below illustrates the concept exposed for general audience [Pellionisz 2008b, at minute 30:00].
+In Eigenstates perused master switches are methylated (in the diagram of Fig. 10 shown by white "cookie") and DNA-enhancer and suppressor vectors force fractal recursive iteration into next stage of hierarchy.
+In the diagram, an erroneous methylation (shown by yellow "cookie") would result in perusing a master switch in an uncontrolled manner - thus the fractal growth of the neuron would degenerate into a proliferation, instead of stopping at the full grown state of the cell.

-It should be emphasized, that the tentative scheme shown in Fig. 61.10 is a seminal concept where the diagram greatly simplifies a hypothetical cancerous growth due to hypo-methylation of the genome.
-First, the diagram shows only a Purkinje neuron, though it is observed by both Dahmane and Ruiz i Altaba (1999) and Jetten (2009) that cerebellar cancers depend on an interaction of Purkinje- and granule cells.
-Also, it should be pointed out that the recursive lines between DNA regions and protein structures represent the action of not a "singlegene to single-RNA, to single-protein" loop, but recursion of multicomponent vectors; for instance, as shown in Jetten (2009) an at least three-component vector (of ROR γ , IL-17, and IL-23).
-From a flood of evidence it is clear, that development of the cerebellum requires the multidimensional co-regulation of vectors of genes (Oberdick et al. 1993; Barski et al. 2002).
-It might take substantial time to assemble a comprehensive map of genic and regulatory sequences that result normal or pathological (e.g., cancerous) cerebellar neural networks.
+It should be emphasized, that the tentative scheme shown in Fig. 10 is a seminal concept where the diagram greatly simplifies a hypothetical cancerous growth due to hypo-methylation of the genome.
+First, the diagram shows only a Purkinje neuron, though it is observed by both Dahmane [1999] and Jetten [2009] that cerebellar cancers depend on an interaction of Purkinje- and granule cells.
+Also, it should be pointed out that the recursive lines between DNA regions and protein-structures represent the action of not a "single-gene to single-RNA, to single-protein" loop, but recursion of multicomponent vectors.
+For instance, as shown in Jetten [2009] an at least three-component vector (of RORy, IL-17, and IL-23).

+From a flood of evidence it is clear, that development of the cerebellum requires the multi-dimensional co-regulation of vectors of genes; Oberdick [since 1993], Barski et al [2002].
+It might take substantial time to assemble a comprehensive map of genic and regulatory sequences that result normal or pathological (e.g. cancerous) cerebellar neural networks.

-Future Directions
+5. Future Directions

+5.1.
 Theory of Recursive Algorithms